americocunhajr/CRFlowLib/README.md

 **CRFlowLib - Chemically Reacting Flow Library** is a collection of computational libraries with routines to simulate chemically reacting flows employing In Situ Adaptive Tabulation (ISAT) algorithm for thermochemistry calculation.

+## Documentation

+**CRFlowLib** routines are commented in order to explain their functionality to the final user.
+Each routine has a short description about its purpose, and a list of inputs and/or outputs.

+## Reproducibility

+The results published with **CRFlowLib** are fully reproducible, as can be seen on this <a href="https://codeocean.com/capsule/5542575/tree" target="_blank">CodeOcean capsule</a>

 ## Software History

 **CRFlowLib** is the result of a master's thesis: